 Setting goals and monitoring your progress

-In school you learn to organize and plan your own learning, as well as to set goals for your learning.
+At school you learn to organize and plan your own learning, as well as to set goals for your learning.
 Planning your studies will help you get a clearer understanding of your workload and to schedule your studies accordingly – moreover, to set goals that are realistic and do not overload you.
 Monitoring your progress will also help you optimise your learning: in which areas are you content with your skills and which areas still require time for growth?

 Goals can be set for different time frames, for example, according to your proficiency level.
 Consider, for example, whether it would be more reasonable to set goals for the next period instead of the end of general upper secondary school.
 In contrast, in some instances it is more sensible to reflect on the language needs of possible summer jobs, further studies, or working life.